Office of Admissions

 - Courses in which the applicant is enrolled at the time of application must accompany the application.

-- College applicants for whom English is not the primary language must submit an official TOEFL (Test of English as a Foreign Language) test score.
+- College applicants for whom English is not the primary language must submit an official English language proficiency test score.
+Please see English Language Proficiency Requirement section below.

-- Applicants who are transferring from a college or university in the United States must supply a copy of his or her current I-20 and visa to the Office of Admissions at the time of application.
+- If accepted to UNCSA, applicants who are transferring from a college or university in the United States must supply a copy of his or her current I-20 and visa to the Office of Admissions.

-- Applicants must fill out the Financial Statement Form and supply a bank statement or a certificate of finance proving sufficient funds to cover all educational and personal expenses while studying at the University of North Carolina School of the Ar The statement must be translated into English and detail the amount of U.S. dollars on account.
+- If accepted to UNCSA, applicants must fill out a Financial Statement Form and supply a bank statement or a certificate of finance proving sufficient funds to cover all educational and personal expenses while studying at the University of North Carolina School of the Arts.
+The statement must be translated into English and detail the amount of U.S. dollars on account.
 A bank official must notarize the certificate.

 - The Office of Admissions completes the I-20 paperwork only after an applicant has been accepted and paid his or her advanced tuition and housing deposit.
 I-20 paperwork will show the anticipated length of study of the applicant’s chosen program of study.